-Having had the misfortune to lose one of a nice span of mules by W. F. CUTCHALL, Near McConnellsburg.
+not less than \$200.
+Call on M. R. SHAFFNER, McConnellsburg, Pa.
+Having had the misfortune to lose one of a nice span of mules by the other or buy one to mate it.
+W. F. CUTCHALL.
+Near McConnellsburg.

 Church Directory.